StephenCleary/blog-stephencleary-dotcom/blog/_posts/2011-07-07-option-parsing-default-and-nullable.md

 layout: post
 title: "Option Parsing: Default and Nullable Argument Values"
 series: "Option parsing"
-seriesTitle: "Option Parsing: Default and Nullable Argument Values"
+seriesTitle: "Default and Nullable Argument Values"
 ---
 Most of our examples so far have already dealt with options taking arguments, because most options in the real world _do_ take arguments.
 Today we'll start looking at option arguments in depth.

 The [option pipeline]({% post_url 2011-06-09-option-parsing-option-parsing-pipeline %}) post laid out the steps taken when using an Option Arguments class:

 1. The Option Arguments class is default-constructed.
 1. Attributes of properties on the class are used to produce a collection of option definitions.
 1. The command line is parsed, setting properties on the Option Arguments instance.

 We'll take advantage of these steps to handle several common scenarios.

 ## Default Values

 Default argument values are set in the default constructor:

 class Program
 {